Eschatologue/CM_wiki/docs/option/feat/feat-general/phb24.md

 Increase your Charisma score by 1, to a maximum of 20.

 ###### Impersonation
-While you're disguised as a real or fictional person, you have **:d20-adv: Advantage**{ .d20 } on Charisma (Deception or Performance) checks to convince others that you are that person.
+While you're disguised as a real or fictional person, you have **:d20-adv: Advantage**{.d20} on Charisma (Deception or Performance) checks to convince others that you are that person.

 ###### Mimicry
 You can mimic the sounds of other creatures, including speech.
 A creature that hears the mimicry must succeed on a Wisdom (Insight) check to determine the effect is faked (DC 8 plus your Charisma modifier and Proficiency Bonus).